wireservice/agate/docs/tutorial.rst

       ), NullCalculationWarning)
     26

 The answer to our question is "26 years old", however, as the warnings indicate, not every exonerated individual in the data has a value for the ``age`` column.
 The :class:`.Median` statistical operation has no standard way of accounting for null values, so it removes them before running the calculation.
-(If you're wondering about that ``Percentage`` warning, medians are calculated as the 50th percentile.)

-Question: **How many individuals do not have an age specified in the data?**
+Q: **How many individuals do not have an age specified in the data?**

-In order to be more rigorous, we might want to first investigate and remove those individuals that don't have an age.
-(What if that's most of the dataset?)
+Now that we know there are null values in the ``age`` column, we might worry about our sample size.
+What if most of the rows don't have an age?

 .. code-block:: python